-The following investigation revealed that the victim was Elaine Herzberg, 49, a homeless person with hopes of leaving the streets once and for all.
+The following investigation revealed that the victim was Elaine Herzberg, 49, a homeless woman with hopes of leaving the streets once and for all.
 Her friends said she was working with a local organization to secure an apartment and get a roommate.
 Kriss Kidd, one of the people who knew her closely, remembers that “she didn’t want to be out here anymore.
-The longer you’re out here, the streets just eat you up.”
+The longer you’re out here, the streets just eat you up”

-Meanwhile, driverless tests have been suspended in Tempe, as well as in Pittsburgh, San Francisco, and Toronto.
+Meanwhile, driverless tests have been suspended in Tempe as well as in Pittsburgh, San Francisco, and Toronto.